-From David Ives (Venus in Fur) comes a madcap satire of Brotherly Love and cosmic misunderstandings.
+From David Ives (Venus in Fur, The Metromaniacs) comes a madcap satire of Brotherly Love and cosmic misunderstandings.
 Mark thought he woke up in New York City this morning, so why isn't there a cab, a copy of the Times, or a cold beer in sight?
 You can't always get what you want, and in this clash of the cities, you might only be able to get the complete opposite - plus a cheesesteak.
 Directed by Tony Award winner John Rando (Urinetown, Jerry Springer - The Opera,) The Philadelphia features Carson Elrod (Peter & the Starcatcher, The Liar), Jenn Harris (Silence!
 The Musical), and Matthew Saldivar (Saint Joan, JUNK).
 Stay tuned after the play for a behind-the-scenes conversation with host Claudia Catania and the artists.

 From David Auburn, Pulitzer and Tony winner for PROOF, comes a riveting, witty world-premiere commission for Playing on Air: GUN SHOW.
 In the aftershock of a national tragedy, a congenial double-date morphs into a battle of the sexes.
 As tempers blaze, two couples must reconsider the possibility of safety in a divided nation.
 Along with Emmy winners Bobby Cannavale (“Will & Grace,” “Boardwalk Empire”) and Martha Plimpton (triple Tony nominee, “The Real O’Neals,” “The Good Wife”), the star cast features Eisa Davis, David Furr, and Lucy DeVito!
 Gun Show was directed by Wendy Goldberg and performed in front of a live audience at Playwrights Horizons in New York City.
 After the play, host Claudia Catania talks shop with the entire creative team.